-All Methodist charities in Scotland and Shetland are now registered with the Office of the Scottish Regulator (OSCR).
+Methodist charities in Scotland (which also includes Shetland) are all registered with the Office of the Scottish Charity Regulator (OSCR).

 Most Local Churches use the Methodist Church's gift aid department to administer gift aid claims and therefore do not have an HMRC number themselves.
 Please call 020 7486 5502 and ask for the gift aid department.